PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-08 14:13:00
+Last updated: 2024-04-08 14:13:34
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: I wish you could live to see the world we make. - Arthur Harrow